Rudraparbat/Jwt-auth/README.md

   ##### in these page you can see three endpoints button 1. profile endpoine , 2. register endppoint ,  3. login endpoint.
 After clicking these endoints you are going to the next section
   Register endpoint :
       ![register](https://github.com/user-attachments/assets/84d6b16b-6c32-4ecb-a05a-d9fb7879f1bb)
-  ##### There as a user you are gonna register your self to do this .copy which i give below
+  ##### As a user, you're going to register yourself.
+To do this, copy the instructions I give below
         {
         "username" : "your_user_name" ,
         "password" : "Endra@1000",